Robso-creator/elt_meltano_ind/README.md

 [![docker](https://img.shields.io/badge/docker-enabled-brightgreen?logo=docker&logoColor=blue)](https://www.docker.com/)
 [![postgresql](https://img.shields.io/badge/postgresql-enabled-brightgreen?logo=postgresql&logoColor=blue)](https://www.postgresql.org/)

-This project is a solution for data extraction, transformation, and loading (ETL) using Airflow, Meltano, Streamlit, and PostgreSQL.
+This project is a solution for data extraction, transformation, and loading (ELT) using Airflow, Meltano, Streamlit, and PostgreSQL.
 It allows extracting data from different sources, loading it into a PostgreSQL database, and visualizing the results in a Streamlit application.

 It includes the Pre-Commit framework to manage and maintain pre-commit hooks, ensuring code that follows standards established by the Python community.